Our Top Picks

 Best Decorative: Instant Pot Pioneer Woman LUX60 Breezy Blossoms 6 Qt 6-in-1 Multi-Use Programmable Pressure Cooker

 If your Instant Pot gets a lot of use during the week you might want to opt for a model that looks good out on the counter.
-The Pioneer Woman just debuted a new line of Instant Pots with Walmart that have a pretty floral design.
-This design comes in a 6-quart model so plenty of space to whip up stews and more and is still a 6-in-1 multi-cooker.
+The Pioneer Woman just debuted a new line of Instant Pots with Walmart that has a pretty floral design.
+This design comes in a 6-quart model so plenty of space to whip up stews and more and is still a 7-in-1 multi-cooker.
 It comes in two different designs—a more turquoise vintage floral pattern or this breezy cobalt style.
 Whatever you choose this Instant Pot is a must for any fans of Ree or Instant Pot in general.

 06 of 08